 After #5, zine production was put on hold to focus on personal work and other community events.
-As a result poor success at traditional holiday craft fairs, Sam desired an alternative art market on the Seacoast.
+As a result of poor success at traditional holiday craft fairs, Sam desired an alternative art market on the Seacoast.
 The first Holidaze Bizaare took place in December 2012 in the first floor hallways of the Newmarket Mills.
 Local emerging and underground artists, crafters and vintage vendors sold their goods to hundreds of patrons as local singer/songwriters performed.
-The Holidaze Bizaare has since moved to the Millspace Center for Art in the lower level of the Newmarket Mills, occurred annually on the second Saturday of December and offered a pop-up gallery, 30+ vendors, free table space for local charities, live music, art installations and zine distro.
+The Holidaze Bizaare has since moved to the Millspace Center for Art in the lower level of the Newmarket Mills, has occurred annually on the second Saturday of December and offered a pop-up gallery, 30+ vendors, free table space for local charities, live music, art installations and zine distro.

 After the two year hiatus to focus on their own work, the core WB crew of Sam, Greg and Cody put out a call for submissions for zine #6.
 An epic zine release party took place at Sonny’s in Dover, with poetry readings, comedy, live bands, live painting, art vendors and free copies of #6, which included the third audio CD of local music.

 In April 2015, just a few months after the release of the 7th zine, Cody John Laplante lost his life to heroin.
 Wrong Brain lost a visionary and a driving force of its committee and community.
 With over a thousand dollars of donations coming in Cody’s honor, WB was forced to take that leap into legitimacy and became a NH state recognized nonprofit.
-The first themed zine, “I Need More Dope.: Heroin, Addiction & Recovery” was published that summer, with dozens of submissions about the triumphs and losses of the heroin epidemic and addiction in NH.
+The first themed zine, “I Need More Dope: Heroin, Addiction & Recovery” was published that summer, with dozens of submissions about the triumphs and losses of the heroin epidemic and addiction in NH.
 The zine still proves to be a powerful and necessary resource for outreach and copies will continue to be printed and distributed for free.

 In Fall 2015, Wrong Brain began to collaborate with Salty Speakers, Dover-based music booking and publishing group, to provide venues for local and touring alternative live music.
 Occupying basements, art studios, and attics proved to be an exciting but short-lived solution to the bigger problem: lack of affordable, open-minded, small public venues for punk and experimental live music in the area.

 Wrong Brain sculptor, vendor, and supporter Bailey Lewton offered his art studio in the Washington Street Mills in Dover for meetings and some shows.
-The first open table Discussion (on racism and cultural appropriation in the local art and music scene) took place at Bailey’s, along with some committee meetings, and one poetry and live music show.
+The first open table discussion (on racism and cultural appropriation in the local art and music scene) took place at Bailey’s, along with some committee meetings, and one poetry and live music show.
 In December 2015, Bailey informed WB that he was moving with his family to South Carolina.
 The opportunity to take over his lease was presented.